brando90/ultimate-utils/ultimate-utils-proj-src/uutils/torch_uu/metrics/readme.md

 ## Citations

-If you use this implementation consider citing us:
+If you use this implementation please consider citing us:

 ```
 @article{Miranda2022,